SpaceX’s Starship spacecraft explodes midflight for a second time, disrupting Florida air traffic

 The failed test flight in January spurred SpaceX to make other upgrades and changes, including new vents and a “purge system” designed to prevent a fire, according to the company.

-SpaceX said what mission teams learned prompted them to alter lines that feed fuel to some of Starship’s engines and tweak propellant temperatures.
+SpaceX said what mission teams learned from the Flight 7 mishap prompted them to alter lines that feed fuel to some of Starship’s engines and tweak propellant temperatures.
 Another change adjusted the vehicle’s “operating thrust target” — or how much power SpaceX aims for the engines to generate during flight.
-Starship also stands 6.5 feet (2 meters) taller than before with about 25% more propellant volume, which could enable the spacecraft to fly longer missions in the future.

-Starship’s forward flaps, which replace the need for wings and reduce fuel needed for landing, are now smaller and shifted toward the top of the vehicle away from the heat shield.
-This design upgrade aims to reduce the flaps’ exposure to heating during reentry.

 Meanwhile, the Super Heavy booster has some upgrades of its own, including a more powerful flight computer.

-Note: Editor's note: This story has been updated with additional context on airspace disruptions that occurred as a result of the explosion.